Sunstroperao/Awesome-LLM-for-Autonomous-Driving/README.md

 This repository is dedicated to the collection of research papers on **LLM for Autonomous Driving.** We aim to continuously update it with the latest and most cutting-edge research in the field.
 This repository is maintained by the Intelligent Vehicle Institute of SJTU.

 We invite you to follow and star this repository!
-If you are interested in further communication or discussion, please don't hesitate to contact me at jianghaoyyds@sjtu.edu.cn.
+If you are interested in further communication or discussion, please don't hesitate to contact me at jianghaoyyds@sjtu.edu.cn and nyx990217@sjtu.edu.cn.

 ## 📚 Survey